Bond raises $15 million to bring last-mile deliveries and nano distribution centers to online retailers

 Bond, a New York-based startup that offers ecommerce companies delivery and distribution center services, has raised $15 million in a round of funding from Lightspeed Venture Partners, MizMaa Ventures, and TLV Partners.

-Founded in 2019, Bond has developed the technology and infrastructure to help direct-to-consumer (D2C) brands quickly deliver their products and more easily accept returns.
+Founded in 2019, Bond has developed the technology and infrastructure to let direct-to-consumer (D2C) brands quickly deliver their products and more easily accept returns.
 This helps smaller companies keep apace with the likes of Amazon, as it gives them access to an on-demand delivery network and Bond’s “nano distribution centers” (NDCs) in neighborhoods near where the products are to be delivered.

 On the software side, Bond is an application programming interface (API) that companies integrate into their own ecommerce apps and websites to offer deliveries.
 Bond also enables integrations with popular ecommerce platforms such as Shopify, Shippo, Magento, and WooCommerce.